acikgozb/local-ci/README.md

 - Non-reproducable remote configurations, which prevents local testing as a whole and causes developers to try alternative, non-reliable solutions.

 So, the goal of this project is to locally test the pipelines we use instead of doing trial and error on a remote pipeline.
-With this approach, we can _test_ the actual pipeline steps before deploying our application and fix any problems before hitting the actual servers.
+With this approach, we can _test_ the actual pipeline steps before deploying our service and fix any problems before hitting the actual servers.

 It also provides me a nice playground to work with containers and pipelines, so why not!